fizzed/ninja-undertow/README.md

 for its own standalone instance.
 Results in NinjaUndertow entirely replacing every occurrence where NinjaJetty is used.
 Therefore, it taps into all the NinjaFramework unit tests :-)

+## License

+Copyright (C) 2016 Fizzed, Inc.

+This work is licensed under the Apache License, Version 2.0.
+See LICENSE for details.